Why Hire Us to Start Your Texas Corporation?

 With our Texas corporation package, we offer:

-• A Texas business address in our building that we list for every director
+- A Texas business address in our building that we list for every director

-• Free mail forwarding – 3 regular mail scans to your account each year
+- Free mail forwarding – 3 regular mail scans to your account each year

-• Business domain, website, SSL, email, and phone service
+- Business domain, website, SSL, email, and phone service

-• Speedy processing, preparation and filing of certificates of formation
+- Speedy processing, preparation and filing of certificates of formation

-• Texas corporation bylaws, initial resolutions, and stock certificates
+- Texas corporation bylaws, initial resolutions, and stock certificates

-• Texas registered agent service (renews for $50 a year, every year)
+- Texas registered agent service (renews for $50 a year, every year)

-• Trade Name service (optional)
+- Trade Name service (optional)

-• Expert customer service support from local Texas business experts
+- Expert customer service support from local Texas business experts

 Here at Lone Star we believe greatness lies in the details.
 That’s why our incorporation service is chock-full of great perks, like free Texas mail forwarding and a Texas business address to protect your privacy.
 Get your Texas corporation started today for just $460 total (including all state fees).
 Once we submit your documents to the state, you can expect the state to respond within two business days.

 Need a DBA so you can operate your business under another name?
 We can do that, too.
-After checkout, just add on our Trade Name Service inside your client account, and we’ll register a trade name (DBA) for your corporation.
+After checkout, just add on our Trade Name Service from your online account, and we’ll register a trade name (DBA) for your corporation.
 The nice thing about getting your trade name through Lone Star is we’ll take care of it for $125 plus county fees—and that’ll cover your registration for the next 10 years.

 How to Incorporate in Texas